 If you have an active electronic security system in place, be sure to inform the company of your travel plans.
 Let them know the dates that you will not be home and that the house will be uninhabited during this time.
 If the alarm is triggered during this time the security company knows to immediately contact the police.
 This measure may prevent or limit the degree of theft that occurs.

 As great as windows are in creating ambience and allowing in natural light they can also allow just about anyone to look in and see what you have in your home.
 High value possessions such as TV’s, stereos, game consoles, and expensive decorations are high on the list of stolen objects.
 By moving these objects out of sight or transferring them to a relative’s home you can make it appear that you have nothing worth stealing.

-To learn more about the methods you can use to protect your home when travelling overseas contact Kings Security Doors.
+To learn more about the methods you can use to protect your home when travelling overseas contact Kings Security Doors or call us on 1300 949 399.
 Security doors are one of the number one deterrents for burglars, and installing these products can ensure that your home is protected, all year around.